-Street lighting should be based on the desired level of service considering past and future needs and its costs and benefits.
+Street lighting should be based on the desired level of service for motorist and pedestrian safety.

-- (a) if in the Residential Living and Character Residential Zones: - (i) CFL32D watt lights not more than 50 metres apart on an Urban Local Street; and - (ii) S 70 watt lights not more than 80 metres apart on an Urban Collector Street; and - (iii) for any other road classification designs are to be prepared generally in accordance with AS/NZ 1158; or - (b) if in the Tourist Accommodation, Industry and Centre Zones, street lighting provision complies with AS/NZ 1158. - (c) if in Rural Residential developments, 70 watt sodium vapour lights at all intersections traffic calming devices and at the throat of culs-de-sac only. - (d) For all zones, intersection lighting in accordance with AS/NZ 1158 is required where determined by the engineer. - (e) Streetlights installed in, or adjacent to, existing urban or residential areas (or in any other location where stray light may effect existing residences) shall be aeroscreened to minimise the impact on neighbouring properties. - (2) Developers are to meet the cost of installing street lighting to the standards in this policy regardless of whether overhead or underground power is used. - (3) Street lighting is to be activated on completion. - (4) The developer is to pay electricity charges to street lighting, as follows: - (a) paid as a lump sum prior to the Council's approval of the plan of subdivision; - (b) for not less than one year after activation; and - (c) calculated as per the Power reticulation authority tariff at the time of payment.
+- (a) if in the Residential Living, Residential Choice and Character Residential Zones: - (i) CFL32D watt lanterns not more than 50 metres apart on an Urban Local Street; and - (ii) S 70 watt lanterns not more than 80 metres apart on an Urban Collector Street; and - (iii) for any other road classification designs are to be prepared in accordance with AS/NZS 1158; or - (b) if in the Tourist Accommodation, Industry and Centre Zones, street lighting provision complies with AS/NZS 1158. - (c) if in the Rural Residential Zone, 70-watt sodium vapour lanterns are required at all intersections, traffic calming devices and at the throat of cul-de-sacs only. - (d) For all Residential zones, intersection lighting in accordance with AS/NZS 1158 is required where determined by Council's Engineer. - (e) Streetlights installed in, or adjacent to, existing residential areas (or in any other location where additional light may effect existing residences) shall be fitted with aeroscreen types to minimise the impact on neighbouring properties. - (2) Developers are to meet the cost of installing street lighting to the standards in this policy regardless of whether overhead or underground power is used. - (3) Street lighting is to be activated on completion, prior to acceptance On-Maintenance.

-SC6.1.7.8.2 Electricity and telecommunications
+SC6.1.7.11.2 Electricity and telecommunications

-- (1) Joint use of trenching of underground power and telecommunications cables is acceptable. - (2) In Rural & Rural Residential areas, a service corridor of generally 4.0 metres width shall be provided between the earthworks batter point and the property boundary.
-A 3.0 metre bench may be accepted in particular cases.
+- (1) Joint use of trenching of underground power and telecommunications cables is acceptable. - (2) In Rural and Rural Residential Zones, a service corridor of generally 4.0 metres width shall be provided between the earthworks batter point and the property boundary.
+A 3.0 metre service corridor may be accepted in restricted locations, subject to confirmation by Council.

-SC6.1.7.8.3 Electricity and Water
+SC6.1.7.11.3 Electricity and Water